High blood pressure in pregnancy

 - Avoid stressful situations if you can, for example by reducing your workload at the office.

-Monitor your own blood pressure.
-While blood pressure checks are an essential part of prenatal care, you can also keep an eye on your own blood pressure between visits to the doctor.
+Whilst blood pressure checks are an essential part of prenatal care, you can also keep an eye on your own blood pressure between visits to the doctor.
 There’s a wide variety of affordable monitors available.
-OMRON’s EVOLV is clinically validated for use during pregnancy.
+OMRON’s EVOLV, for example, is clinically validated for use during pregnancy.

 Bupa (2018).
 High blood pressure.
 Retrieved from www.bupa.co.uk/health-information/heart-blood-circulation/high-blood-pressure-hypertension